cahlchang/CoCBotKP/README.md

 ## deploy

-- When commits are merged to master, lambda code is deployed by GitHub Actions automatically.
+- When commits are merged to main, lambda code is deployed by GitHub Actions automatically.

 ## Command Reference